microsoft/WhatTheHack/007-AzureMonitoring/Student/Challenge-06.md

 How can we save our log queries and share them across multiple workspaces?

 ## Success Criteria
-- Show the above 3 charts on a single dashbaord
+- Show the above 3 charts on a single dashboard
 - Show the saved queries

 ## Learning Resources